huangzhii/nuclei.io/README.md

   <p>For the full information, please visit our homepage: https://huangzhii.github.io/nuclei-HAI/</p>

   <p>If you are a pathologist/user/developer who plan to use this software for annotating / analyzing whole slide pathology images, please follow the tutorial below.

-  <p>We are also releasing a Youtube tutorial soon.
-Please stay tuned!</p>
 </div>

 <div style="flex: 0 38%;">
   <img src="assets/images/nuclei_demo.png" style="width: 50%;"/>